thuannguyen88/thuannguyen88/README.md

 Currently working on responsive landing page for an online personal training business using react and tailwind css.
 Deployed to netlify and can be viewed at [here](https://heroicfit.netlify.app/.)

 ### Popular Projects

+Click on one of the project images below will take you to its code repositoy where you can find out more about the project, which each repo including a:

+- 📄 project brief <br>
+- 🔗 link to live site <br>
+- 🎥 60s demo of application <br>

 <a href="https://github.com/thuannguyen88/IT-Crowd-iGive"><img align="left" height="230px" alt="igive-cover" src="https://user-images.githubusercontent.com/91844917/169282318-c5205b1b-4c83-4930-a3a0-b6019ca63603.png" /></a>

 <img height="230px" alt="igive-api-cover" src="https://user-images.githubusercontent.com/91844917/169291509-1603f8da-efaf-4d01-a273-4beb9eae9867.png" />